From Dusk Till Dawn poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to The group arrives at the Titty Twister, a lawless truck stop bar where they'll meet Seth's contact.
 They enter the violent, chaotic underworld.
 This is the point of no return - crossing from crime thriller into horror territory., moving from reaction to action.

 The Collapse moment at 77 minutes (71% through) represents the emotional nadir.
 Here, Richie is revealed to have been bitten and turned into a vampire.
 Seth must kill his own brother - the "whiff of death" is literal.
-Jacob is also mortally wounded, preparing to sacrifice himself., reveals the protagonist at their lowest point.
+Jacob is also mortally wounded, preparing to sacrifice himself., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 87 minutes initiates the final act resolution at 81% of the runtime.
 Jacob is bitten and chooses to sacrifice himself heroically, creating a diversion for Kate and Scott to escape.
 Seth synthesizes his criminal skills with newfound protective instincts - he'll save the kids.
 Dawn is coming., demonstrating the transformation achieved throughout the journey.